About Bike Safety in Houston

 Riding a bicycle is not only great exercise, but it is also the ideal way to get around town.
 Riding a bike improves your fitness and provides you with a way to get some fresh air and see some sights.
 Biking is a perfect family activity, and it is eco-friendly.
 Unfortunately, riding a bicycle comes with some inherent dangers.
-When you share the road with motorized vehicles, accidents can happen.
+When you share the road with cars and trucks, accidents can happen.
 Some of the injuries that occur in bike collisions can be serious and life-threatening.
-If you were hurt in a bicycle accident, you may be owed money for your injuries.
+If you were hurt in a bicycle accident, contact a car accident lawyer, you may be owed money for your injuries.

 Bicycle Laws in Houston

 When you ride a bike in Houston you must follow the Houston bicycle laws.
 The law prohibits you from riding your bike on sidewalks in the business district.
 You may ride on the sidewalk in some areas, but you have to yield to pedestrians.
 You must also provide an audible signal when passing a pedestrian.
 When you ride on the street you must obey the traffic laws, signals, and signs.
 Always ride in the same direction as traffic and stay on the right side of the lane.

 Any child younger than 14 years old must wear a helmet while riding a bicycle.
 Your helmet must fit properly and must be in good condition.
 If you are in an accident, you will probably need to replace your helmet.
 Houston has a fund that provides bicycle helmets to low-income families.
 The fund is in place to ensure that all children have access to a helmet before they ride their bicycles.